deckhouse/virtualization/docs/USER_GUIDE.md

 A virtual machine snapshot is a saved state of a virtual machine at a specific point in time.
 The `VirtualMachineSnapshot` resource is used to create virtual machine snapshots.

+{{< alert level="warning" >}}
+It is recommended to disconnect all images (VirtualImage/ClusterVirtualImage) from the virtual machine before creating its snapshot.
+Disk images are not saved together with the VM snapshot, and their absence in the cluster during recovery may result in the virtual machine being unable to start and remaining in a Pending state, waiting for the image to become available.
+{{< /alert >}}

 #### Types of snapshots

 Snapshots can be consistent or inconsistent, which is determined by the `requiredConsistency` parameter.
 By default, the `requiredConsistency` parameter is set to `true`, which requires a consistent snapshot.

 A consistent snapshot guarantees a consistent and complete state of the virtual machine's disks.
 Such a snapshot can be created when one of the following conditions is met: